 Let us set the scene: you’re about to deliver a presentation to a large group of people.
 How do you feel?
 Thoroughly terrified or totally tranquil?
 If you’re reading this, you’re probably somewhat closer to ‘terrified’ than calm and composed.
 For most of us, public speaking induces anxiety to some extent (fear of public speaking is one of the most common phobias), inducing symptoms ranging from slight nervousness to more severe heart palpitations, breathing difficulties and an inability to speak.
 Perhaps you have to deal with these symptoms regularly and have tried a variety of remedies that promise to help overcome the symptoms derived from a fear of public speaking.
-Natural hemp-derivative CBD has gained attention lately as a useful supplement for anxiety reduction, so could CBD help control nerves when it comes to public speaking?
+Natural hemp-derived CBD has gained attention lately as a useful supplement for anxiety reduction, so does CBD help with public speaking and presentation anxiety?
 In this article, we’ll take a look at the power of CBD and how to use it to gain confidence, calmness and clarity of mind before and during your next presentation or public performance.

 Glossophobia: The Fear of Public Speaking